webqit/webflo/README.md

     └── public/logo.png
   ```

-For when your application needs dynamic request handling on the server:
+For when your application requires dynamic request handling on the server:
 + The `server` directory for server-side routing.

   ```shell